vanderpoolrr/Vanderpool_Lab/_publications/2020-04-27-vanderpool-1.md

 title: "Tetramethylpyrazine: A promising drug for the treatment of pulmonary hypertension."
 collection: publications
 permalink: /publication/2020-04-27-vanderpool-1
-excerpt: 'BACKGROUND AND PURPOSE: Tetramethylpyrazine (TMP) was originally isolated from the traditional Chinese herb ligusticum and the fermented Japanese food natto and has since been synthesized.
+excerpt: '<b>Abstract</b>BACKGROUND AND PURPOSE: Tetramethylpyrazine (TMP) was originally isolated from the traditional Chinese herb ligusticum and the fermented Japanese food natto and has since been synthesized.
 TMP has a long history of beneficial effects in the treatment of many cardiovascular diseases.
 Here we have evaluated the therapeutic [...]'
 date: 2020-04-27
 venue: 'British journal of pharmacology'
 paperurl: 'https://doi.org/10.1111/bph.15000'